 In a double-blind clinical study of metformin in patients with type 2 diabetes, a total of 141 patients received metformin therapy (up to 2550 mg per day) and 145 patients received placebo.
-Adverse reactions reported in greater than 5% of the metformin patients, and that were more common in metformin than placebo-treated patients, are listed in Table 15.
+Adverse reactions reported in greater than 5% of the metformin patients, and that were more common in metformin than patients treated with placebo, are listed in Table 13.
 In this trial, diarrhea led to discontinuation of study medication in 6% of patients treated with metformin.

-Table 15.
+Table 13.
 Most Common Adverse Reactions (>5.0%) in a Placebo-Controlled Clinical Study of Metformin Monotherapy

 Metformin Monotherapy (n=141) Placebo (n=145)

-Adverse Reaction % of Patients
+Adverse Reaction Patients

 Diarrhea 53.2 11.7

 Nausea/Vomiting 25.5 8.3

 Flatulence 12.1 5.5

 Asthenia 9.2 5.5

 Indigestion 7.1 4.1

 Abdominal Discomfort 6.4 4.8

 Headache 5.7 4.8

-\Reactions that were more common in metformin than placebo-treated patients.
+\Reactions that were more common in metformin than patients treated with placebo.

+Laboratory Abnormalities

-Laboratory Abnormalities Hematologic Effects
+Hematologic Effects

 Pioglitazone may cause decreases in hemoglobin and hematocrit.
-In placebo-controlled monotherapy trials, mean hemoglobin values declined by 2% to 4% in patients treated with pioglitazone compared with a mean change in hemoglobin of -1% to +1% in placebo-treated patients.
+In placebo-controlled monotherapy trials, mean hemoglobin values declined by 2% to 4% in patients treated with pioglitazone compared with a mean change in hemoglobin of -1% to +1% in patients treated with placebo.
 These changes primarily occurred within the first four to 12 weeks of therapy and remained relatively constant thereafter.
 These changes may be related to increased plasma volume associated with pioglitazone therapy and are not likely to be associated with any clinically significant hematologic effects.

-Vitamin B12 Concentrations
+Vitamin B12 concentrations

 Metformin may lower serum vitamin B12 concentrations.
-Measurement of hematologic parameters on an annual basis is advised in patients on ACTOPLUS MET and any apparent abnormalities should be appropriately investigated and managed [see Warnings and Precautions (5.9)].
+Measurement of hematologic parameters on an annual basis is advised in patients on ACTOPLUS MET XR and any apparent abnormalities should be appropriately investigated and managed [see Warnings and Precautions (5.9)].